StevenMHernandez/Spark-Streaming-OS-ELM/README.md

 `./src/main/scala/StreamingMain` for a Streaming based version which listens for changes in two directories, a training and testing directory.

+`./src/main/scala/MainSimulationOne` runs a simulation by taking in 6 files:

+1. `src/main/resources/simulationOne/train_XY_1.csv`
+2. `src/main/resources/simulationOne/train_XY_2.csv`
+3. `src/main/resources/simulationOne/train_XY_3.csv`
+4. `src/main/resources/simulationOne/test_XY_1.csv`
+5. `src/main/resources/simulationOne/test_XY_2.csv`
+6. `src/main/resources/simulationOne/test_XY_3.csv`

+And running one instance of training, then one instance of testing repeated three times.

+`./src/main/scala/MainSimulationOne` runs a simulation by taking in 1 file containing a large number of data samples:

+1. `src/main/resources/simulationFinal/train_XY_1.csv`

+And running training and testing on different sizes of data (using the `.limit()` method) to track how long training and testing takes for different sizes of datasets.

 ### ELM and OSELM usage